-OnePlus 6T owners are complaining about a variety of small but frustrating bugs and problems, and in this guide we’ll tell you what you need to know and how to fix them.
+OnePlus 6T owners are complaining about a variety of small but frustrating bugs and problems.
+In this post, we’ll go over what you need to know and how to fix those problems.
 While the OnePlus 6T is an excellent phone with plenty to like, it isn’t perfect.
-We’ll help you fix the biggest OnePlus 6T problems.

 How to Fix OnePlus 6T Battery Life Problems